 The following materials must be submitted electronically prior to the interview for admission:

-PLEASE NOTE: Students will not be admitted to the student teaching internship if they do not meet the cumulative GPA requirement of 2.75 or higher.
-Transferred credits will not be included in the GPA calculation for admission to internship.
-Students who do not meet the GPA or exam score requirements may submit a written request to the Director of Teacher Education for reconsideration of admission upon
+PLEASE NOTE: Transferred credits will not be included in the GPA calculation for admission to the student teaching internship.
+Students who do not meet the cumulative GPA requirement of 2.9 or the course grade requirements will not be admitted but may submit a written request to the Director of Teacher Education for reconsideration of admission upon meeting the requirements.

 Students who meet these criteria and are in good standing will have completed the Liberal Arts Teacher Education Program, and the Arkansas Department of Education will recommend them for licensure.
 Candidates should be aware that the Arkansas Department of Education has access to and must consider any background check reflecting a conviction (pleading guilty or no contest or being found guilty by a jury or judge) for any offense listed in AR Code Ann.
 6-17-410 as well as any felony involving physical or sexual injury, mistreatment, or abuse against another, including records that have been expunged, sealed, or subject to a pardon.
 The discovery of a record of conviction for any felony/ non-felony offense could result in the applicant being ineligible for an Arkansas educator’s license.
 For any questions about this, please call the ADE legal office at 501.682.4227.